-For more information, please refer to the Ministry of Manpower's website. (http://www.mom.gov.sg)
+For more information, please refer to the Ministry of Manpower's website.

 Measures to Reduce Noise

 The National Environment Agency (NEA) announced on 9 March 2010 that with effect from 1 September 2010, no construction activities would be allowed from 10pm on the night before a Sunday or a Public Holiday to 10am on the day itself.
 This prohibition by the NEA applies to construction sites located within 150 metres of residential areas and noise-sensitive developments.